tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} Content is organized primarily by task from a user perspective rather than solely by doc type (that is, the content follows task-based or user-based documentation organization schemes rather than a product-based organization or a doc-type-based organization).
 The exception is that reference content often consolidated on its own in an auto-generated output. {{cb-end}}

+{{cb}} The content can be read on a mobile device in a usable way. {{cb-end}}

+{{cb}} Reference material that has a large number of endpoints, functions, commands, or other material provides mechanisms to expand, collapse, sort, or filter to allow the user to more easily go to the content. {{cb-end}}

+{{cb}} For dev portals with multiple documentation sets, there's a way to navigate from one doc set to another when these docs are related or make sense together. {{cb-end}}
 </ul>